Bias-Aware Inference in Regularized Regression Models: Finite-sample results

-We refer to this as a \acf{FLCI}, following the terminology in \citet{donoho94}, since its length $2\chi$ is fixed: it depends only on the non-random design matrix $X$, and known variance $\sigma^{2}$, but not on $Y$ or the parameter vector $(\beta, \gamma')'$.
+This \ac{CI} is \emph{bias-aware} in that the critical value $\cv_{\alpha}(\cdot)$ reflects the potential finite-sample bias of $\hat{\beta}$.
+Following the terminology in \citet{donoho94}, we refer to the \ac{CI} as a \acf{FLCI}, since its length $2\chi$ is fixed: it depends only on the non-random design matrix $X$, and known variance $\sigma^{2}$, but not on $Y$ or the parameter vector $(\beta, \gamma')'$.